 For more details, visit the page of the Caesarea Aqueduct.

 In 58AD the Apostle Paul, accused of causing a riot, was sent to Caesarea to stand trial before the governor.
 As a Roman citizen he requested to be heard by the Emperor , and so he sailed to Rome from Caesarea harbor.
 There, he was tried and executed after several years.

 The "place of hearing", where this all happened, is located near Herod' palace, as seen in the following photo.

-An aerial view of ancient Caesarea can be seen in the following Youtube video.
+An aerial view of the south side of ancient Caesarea can be seen in the following Youtube video.

 For more information in BibleWalks.com: